Cabo Wabo

-Cabo Wabo is a nightclub, restaurant and bar company founded in 1990 by American rock musicians Sammy Hagar, Eddie Van Halen, Alex Van Halen, and Michael Anthony (the band Van Halen's lineup from 1985-1996), alongside business partner Jorge Viaña.
+Cabo Wabo is a nightclub, restaurant and bar company founded in 1990 by American rock musicians Sammy Hagar, Eddie Van Halen, Alex Van Halen, and Michael Anthony (the band Van Halen's lineup from 1985–1996), alongside business partner Jorge Viaña.
 Located in Cabo San Lucas, Baja California Sur, Mexico.
-Sammy Hagar bought out the rest of the Van Halen members in 1996 after several years of bad management.
+Hagar bought out the rest of the Van Halen members in 1996 after several years of bad management.
 A second location is on the Las Vegas Strip.
 There were also locations in Lake Tahoe, Fresno, Hollywood, and New York City.
-It also has its own signature brand of tequila with the title of same name of the company.
+The name is also used for the bar's signature brand of tequila.